dd86k/dfile/readme.md

 It currently recognizes quite a few signatures.

+# Additional information
-dfile will provide more information for the follow files:
+dfile will provide more information for the following files:
 - Exectuable files
+  - MZ
   - NE
   - LE/LX
   - PE32/PE32+